dcolcott/aws-amplify-sagemaker-inference-client/README.md

 * Select the environment setup: **PROD (S3 with CloudFront using HTTPS)**
 * hosting bucket name: ***[Enter to accept the default or enter a unique value.]***

-**Using AWS Amplify, create the backend API Gateway and serverless function:**
+**6. Using AWS Amplify, create the backend API Gateway and serverless function:**
 ```
 amplify add api
 ```